jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Taking this idea one step further, Oboe might be used for infinite data which intentionally never completes.
-In principle this is not incompatible with http caching although more research would have to be done into how current caches handle requests which do not finish.
-A REST service which serves infinite resources would have to confirm that it is delivering to a streaming client, perhaps with a request header.
+In principle this is not incompatible with http caching although more research would have to be done into how well current caches handle requests which do not finish.
+A REST service which provides infinite resources would have to confirm that it is delivering to a streaming client, perhaps with a request header.
 Otherwise, if a non-streaming REST client were to use the service it would try to get 'all' of the data and never complete